crossplane/crossplane/docs/introduction/composition.md

 ### Creating a Composite Resource Claim

-Composite resource claims represent an application's need for a particular kind of composite resource, for example the above `MySQLInstance`.
-Claims are a proxy for the kind of resource they require, allowing application operators to provision and consume infrastructure.
-An claim may request pre-existing, statically provisioned infrastructure or it may dynamically provision a composite resource on-demand.
+Composite resource claims represent a need for a particular kind of composite resource, for example the above `MySQLInstance`.
+Claims are a proxy for the kind of resource they claim, allowing platform customers to provision and consume an XR.
+An claim may request a pre-existing, statically provisioned XR or it may dynamically provision one on-demand.

 The below claim explicitly requests the `CompositeMySQLInstance` authored in the previous example: